-Fit to Screen Zoom the map to fit the selected region to available screen area. ⊕Clustering controls Display or hide region and zone boundaries.
+Fit to Screen Zoom the map to fit the selected region to available screen area.
+Clustering controls Display or hide region and zone boundaries.
 Option to move all contained objects when moving a region or zone.
 Display options for connectors to any NEs/routers that are external to a region or zone: Group external NEs/routers with their immediate parent zone or region; the map displays all connectors to zones or subzones that contain the external NEs.
 This option shows greater detail.
-Group external NEs/routers with their top-level region; the map displays a single connector to the region icon.
-This option shows less detail.
+Group external NEs/routers with their top-level region; the map displayed a single connector to the region icon.
+This entire above Group external NEs/routers with their top-level region; the map displays a single connector to the region icon.
+This option show less detail.